jenglick/scipy22-qiskit-runtime-tutorial/README.md

 ## Documentation

-Tutorials are located in the [documentation directory](docs/tutorials/README.me).
+Tutorials are located in the [documentation directory](docs/tutorials/README.md).

-## Resouces
+## Resources

-More info about Qiskit Runtime can be found in the [documentation](https://qiskit.org/documentation/partners/qiskit_ibm_runtime/).
+More info about Qiskit Runtime can be found in the [Qiskit documentation](https://qiskit.org/documentation/partners/qiskit_ibm_runtime/).

 ## Speakers